-- Change management has been very often indistinguishable form project management and programme management, elevating the confusion to a high level.
+- Change management has been very often indistinguishable from project management and programme management, elevating the confusion to a high level.

-- I don’t recall the move from childhood to puberty, to puberty to adolescent, ever been called ‘change management’.
+- I don’t recall the move from childhood to puberty, to puberty to adolescent, ever being called ‘change management’.

 - Communications professionals/agencies/divisions/functions have called themselves ‘change management’ and fooled customers with almost little resistance.
 So they kept going with the promise.